Denzeduous/breezevm-portfolio/index.md

 There are two ways to download BreezeVM: through `git` and through a `.zip` file.

 ### Through Git
-To download BreezeVM through `git`, make sure you have [git](https://git-scm.com/) installed, then head to a directory where you wish to clone BreezeVM, then simply type "`git clone https://github.com/F0x1fy/BreezeVM.git`".
+To download BreezeVM through `git`, make sure to have [git](https://git-scm.com/) installed, then head to a directory where to clone BreezeVM (can be anywhere), then simply type "`git clone https://github.com/F0x1fy/BreezeVM.git`".
 This will then download the repository in a "`BreezeVM`" subdirectory.

 ### Through a ZIP File
 Please click [here](https://github.com/F0x1fy/BreezeVM/archive/refs/heads/master.zip) to download the `ZIP` file.